ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

   - add reference docs for `KeyManagementProvider`
   - mark `CertificateStore` docs as deprecated
 - New e2e tests for different scenarios (~ 1 week)

+## Future Considerations
-- Add `KeyManagementProvider` support to CLI (~ 2 weeks)
+- Add `KeyManagementProvider` support to CLI
   - Update  `verify` command group to create `KeyManagementProvider` from config
   - Update AKV provider for non Workload Identity auth

-## Future Considerations
-- Support `scopes` for repo based `trustPolicies`
+- Add Plugin support to `KeyManagementProvider`
+- Add deprecation headers and warnings to `CertificateStore` CRD and code files
 - Support `enforcement` with `skip`, `any`, and `all`
 - Support attestations with cosign signature embedded
 - Support certificate based verification of cosign signatures